sdogruyol/awesome-ruby/README.md

   * [RubyGems](https://rubygems.org/) - RubyGems is a package manager for the Ruby programming language that provides a standard format for distributing Ruby programs and libraries
   * [Bundler](http://bundler.io) - Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed
+  * [Homebrew](http://brew.sh) - Homebrew installs the stuff you need that Apple didn’t

 ## Distribution